 Charlottesville City Schools: Preschool Classes

 The Charlottesville city school system runs classes for three- and four-year old children with disabilities or performance delays as well as children from the school neighborhood.
 There are 19 small classes in six different schools.
-We provide a book for each child to take home and keep once a semester.
+Once a semester, we provide a book for each child to take home.

 The Community Dental Center (CDC)